Feedback through graph motifs relates structure and function in complex networks: Introduction

-High-dimensional networked dynamical systems are ubiquitous in the engineering, physical and biological sciences, including the power grid, nervous systems, communications and social networks.
+Networked systems are ubiquitous across the physical, engineering, and biological sciences : including wave guide networks~\cite{Feigenbaum2010}, epidemic transmission~\cite{Castellano2010}, quantum networks~\cite{Rosset2016}, percolation and phase transitions~\cite{Gao2011}.
 These systems are characterized by a large connectivity graph that determines how the system operates as a whole~\cite{Watts:1998db,Park2013science,newman2003structure,albert2002statistical}.
-However, the connectivity is typically so complex that the structure-function relationship is obscured.
-It is infeasible that every individual connection in a network is masterfully planned, or even necessary for functionality.
-One alternative is that some statistical features of connectivity drive the underlying network function, motivating significant interest in studying specific connectivity patterns, or {\it network motifs}, that occur at higher than chance rates~\cite{Milo2002science,Song:2005jy}.
+The connectivity is typically so complex that the structure-function relationship is obscured.
+However, it is infeasible that every individual connection in a network is masterfully planned, or even necessary for functionality.
+Moreover, in many cases of practical interest it is impossible or exceedingly expensive to even completely measure the entire connectivity of a network.
+On the other hand, sampling a network via repeated, partial observations is often possible, and this has revealed an intriguing over-representation of certain types of localized connectivity patterns, or network {\it motifs}~\citep{Milo2002science,Song:2005jy,Perin:2011cu}.
+The alternative we explore here is that some statistical features of connectivity drive the underlying network function, motivating significant interest in studying specific connectivity patterns, or {\it network motifs}, that occur at higher than chance rates~\cite{Milo2002science,Song:2005jy}.
+The key insights from our theory are: (i) the {\it global} response of large complex networks to dynamic stimuli can be predicted based on the statistics of \emph{local} connectivity motifs, (ii) motifs of different sizes affect the network transfer function via distinct temporal filters (Theorem \ref{TH:uniform_motif} and Fig. \ref{fig:ladder_diagram}B), and (iii) the effects from different motifs are combined nonlinearly but systematically to shape the overall network response (Theorem \ref{TH:time_constant}).